 The Compensation Committee may elect to make discretionary contributions to the Active Deferred Compensation Plan on behalf of our NEOs.
 These contributions may be made in the form of the matching contributions described above.
 Any such discretionary contributions generally will be subject to vesting and any other terms specified by the Compensation Committee.
 Matching contributions generally will vest on a class-year basis over a three-year period at the rate of 33-1/3% each year, commencing with the year in which the contribution is made unless a different vesting schedule is determined by the Compensation Committee.
+Beginning in 2021, vesting will occur at the end of the third year from when the match was awarded.
 In addition, our NEOs will become fully vested in the matching contributions upon reaching age 65, death or disability (as defined in the Active Deferred Compensation Plan).
 Our NEOs will forfeit all discretionary or matching contributions, irrespective of the attainment of age 65, disability or death, if their employment with the Company terminates for gross misconduct or if they engage in unlawful business competition with the Company.
-As of December 31, 2019, all of our NEOs except Mr. Scucchi and Mr. Degner have a one year vesting requirement.
+As of December 31, 2020, all of our NEOs except Mr. Scucchi and Mr. Degner have a one year vesting requirement.